-- Sit or stand within three to six feet to maximize audibility
+- Sit or stand 3 to 6 feet away to maximize audibility

-- Remain at eye level to foster visual cues
+- Stay at eye level to help with visual cues

-- Use facial expressions and gestures to give clues to the meaning of your message
+- Use facial expressions and gestures to accentuate your message

 - Speak slowly and distinctly